 When we decided to adopt a new cat just a few days after Christmas in 2015, I never knew we’d be driving away with TWO!
 As far as I knew, they were all spoken for and we were heading to adopt only one of them.
 When we arrived, however, one of the little ones ended up not having a forever home.
 So we brought both home and now couldn’t imagine having just one of them!

-Another way these cats are alike is they are finicky, as the majority of cats are.
-Any time we change anything, including food, we have to do it slowly.
+But one way these cats are alike is they are finicky, as the majority of cats are.
+Any time we change anything we have to do it slowly.
 The same goes with cat litter or litter box placement.
 One thing that I learned when I started researching what I should know about having multiple cats is the fact that you should have a litter box for every cat that lives in your home.
 This insures there’s ample space for each of them.
 In our home we decided to put one litter box upstairs and one downstairs.

 It took two full coats but it held just fine!
 Once the primer dried, my husband took his jigsaw and cut out a large rectangle on one side of the cabinet.
 While you could probably get away with a smaller opening, we have an extra large cat litter box with a cover on the inside so it needed to be rather big.

 Then I went to painting.
 I chose a lovely shade of a green that would accent our sitting area upstairs.
 I planned on changing out the cabinet door hardware in the beginning, but I actually loved the old knobs with that shade of green so I kept it after all.

 Tips for Transitioning Your Cat to new Litter Box Furniture